Rise in petrol prices took up 9% to 13% space in various newspapers, and Pegasus was given 8% to 10% of the news space

 The report also brings out an interesting fact that the hot topics of education and farmers’ protest saw lesser space being given compared to Q2 2021.
 The real estate sector, which is becoming the talk of the town after people are showing interest in real estate assets in the post-pandemic scenario, got only about 5% space in major English and Hindi language dailies.

 “The month has been a phenomenal time from a news point as the organizations focused on various topics.
 The bifurcation of the news space was observed to be more in sync with the importance of a particular issue.
 We also noticed that some burning issues died down this month, including the farmers’ issue and education.
-Our effort is to provide a comprehensive insight into the work of the news world that will help the communications experts to plan strategies effectively”, says Kartik, the research head for IBRF Global – Leading Broking & Research Platform in the Country.
+Our effort is to provide a comprehensive insight into the work of the news world that will help the communications experts to plan strategies effectively”, says Kartik, the research head for IBRF Global – International Brand & Research Forum.